-Of course, no estate or letting agent ever intends to give bad advice.
-But unfortunately, mistakes can happen every now and again.
+No estate or letting agent ever intends to give bad advice.
+But unfortunately, expensive mistakes do happen every now and again.

-Disgruntled clients – whether they are sellers, buyers, landlords or tenants – can feel so strongly that they may take legal action against your firm in a bid to claim for compensation, lodge a complaint to a property ombudsman, your professional body, or even to the local press.
+Whether they are sellers, buyers, landlords or tenants – disgruntled clients can feel so strongly that they may take legal action against your firm in a bid to claim for compensation, complain to the property ombudsman or your professional body and make damaging comments on social media.

 Reputation is key

 There is also a growing focus on the professionalism of estate agencies.
-The NAEA, RICS and even Rightmove all require professional indemnity insurance to join.
+The NAEA, RICS and even Rightmove all require professional indemnity insurance to join - they know that claims happen.
 In addition to this, all agents need to belong to an independent redress scheme, such as The Property Ombudsman – which again requires that the agent has professional indemnity insurance in order to join.

 What to look for